 Model Providers

 By default, Plandex uses a mix of Anthropic, OpenAI, and Google models.
-OpenAI models call the OpenAI API directly, while all other models are called via OpenRouter.ai.
+If an OpenAI API key is set, OpenAI models will use the OpenAI API directly.
+Otherwise, all models will use OpenRouter.ai.

 You can also use Plandex with models from any provider that provides an OpenAI-compatible API, like the aforementioned OpenRouter.ai, Together.ai, Replicate, Ollama, and more.